justanobody22/site-model-agency/README.md

+# MODELING AGENCY SITE
+A student project, the purpose of which is to implement a website modeling agency.

-# site-model-agency
+# TECHNOLOGIES
-Apprentice project modeling agency written in HTML, CSS, JS
+* HTML5, CSS3
+* JS
+* GIT